 Under either option, you could retain the W between Astoria and Lower Manhattan to beef up Broadway local service.
 Since both options untangle the infamous Gold Street interlocking north of DeKalb Avenue station, the recommended option will ultimately depend on ridership preferences.

-EDIT: In April, commenter Leo Shirky suggested the following:
+In April 2020, commenter Leo Shirky suggested the following:

 Alternative 1, option 3: 4th Avenue – B/D local, Q express; Brighton – N express, R local

 On 4th Avenue, Leo suggested B local service to Bay Ridge, D local service via West End to Coney Island, and Q express service via Sea Beach to Coney Island.
-On Broadway, Leo suggested N/R local service and Q express service.
-Presumably, the N and R serve Astoria while the Q remains on SAS; the Q train, therefore, does not conflict with any other line, allowing significant service increases.
+On Broadway, he suggested N/R local service and Q express service.
+Presumably, the N and R serve Astoria while the Q remains on SAS; if so, the Q train would not conflict with any other line, allowing significant service increases.

 Now let us consider another alternative, based on vanshnookenraggen’s post on South Brooklyn de-interlining: